Studies for Children

 • Novel Study to Understand how Sleep, Emotions, and Memory are Associated with Anxiety and Worry (Ages 10-13)

-The EMU study looks at the role of sleep in processing emotional memories among children with/without anxiety ages 10-13.
-We hope that by studying the impact of sleep on emotional memories, we can learn more about child anxiety.
+The LEMUR study looks at the role of sleep in processing emotional experiences among children with/without anxiety ages 10-13.
+We hope that by studying the impact of sleep on emotional experiences, we can learn more about child anxiety.
 Participating children do not need to have a problem with sleep to participate.
 Study visits would take place 3 times over the course of 3 years, with 18 months in between each study visit.
 All participants will be compensated $1500 total ($500/visit) for completing all parts of the study.

 Read the flyer or visit our website to learn more.